Ashwini-mekale/Continuous-Deployment-Pipeline-for-Web-Based-Game-Automated-Updates/README.md

 ![Screenshot 2024-09-03 115920](https://github.com/user-attachments/assets/548ea646-a0b8-4ccd-96db-eecfee6f1a9e)<br><br>

+# The Game
+- Code for a game is hosted in GitHub.
+We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.
+- A simple memory matching game.
+The user clicks two cards (images of memes) to try to match them.
+If there's a match, the cards disappear from the board.
+If there's no match, the cards are flipped back to their blank side so the user can try again.
+- The game consists of HTML, CSS and JavaScript.

+## Ideas for additional features:
+- A scoring mechanism
+- A timer
+- Add additional cards
+- Multi-player capabilities so you can compare scores<br><br>

 # Step 1 - Setting Up the Game Repository
 ## Create a GitHub Repository:
 - "Start by creating a new repository on GitHub where the game’s source code will reside.
 Ensure that the repository is public or properly configured if it’s private."